Chepman32/OfflineUnitConverter/docs/SDD.md

 - LaunchScreen.storyboard shows static logo and background color (instant display).
 - After JS loads, Animated Splash appears:
   - Background gradient sweeps diagonally with a repeating but subtle withTiming loop (respect Reduce Motion).
-  - Logo wordmark “OfflineUnitConverter” letter glyphs are drawn using stroke-dashoffset with Reanimated and react-native-svg; easing with withTiming, cubic-bezier.
+  - Logo wordmark “ConvertMate” letter glyphs are drawn using stroke-dashoffset with Reanimated and react-native-svg; easing with withTiming, cubic-bezier.
   - Category icons orbit lightly around the logo using useSharedValue + withSpring; parallax responding to device tilt (useAnimatedSensor if available).
   - A shimmering “offline” badge pulses with withRepeat.
   - Transition out: logo scales down and morphs into the navbar title using shared transition (Reanimated Shared Element style layout animation), background crossfades to Home.